SAP/odata-vocabularies/vocabularies/Hierarchy.md

 Parameter|Type|Description
 :--------|:---|:----------
 **[Node](./Hierarchy.xml#L256:~:text=<Action%20Name="-,Template_ChangeNextSiblingAction,-")**|EntityType|**Binding parameter:** The node T to be moved
-[NextSibling](./Hierarchy.xml#L259:~:text=<Action%20Name="-,Template_ChangeNextSiblingAction,-")|EntityType?|Key of the node's new next sibling S (null if the node shall become the last sibling)<br>Only the key properties in this parameter are relevant. next(T) = S after the action.
+[NextSibling](./Hierarchy.xml#L259:~:text=<Action%20Name="-,Template_ChangeNextSiblingAction,-")|ComplexType?|Key of the node's new next sibling S (null if the node shall become the last sibling)<br>This parameter has properties with the same names as the key properties of the entity type. next(T) = S after the action.
 If R is a node with next(R) = S before the action, then next(R) = T after the action, even if S = null.
 It is an error if S has a different parent than T.

 <a name="Template_CopyAction"></a>